Information and resources for community organizations.

 • If you provide housing or can provide temporary shelter, explore which guidance/ tools from BC Housing could support your staff and clients.

 • Ensure that all volunteers and staff are aware of who is most at risk, symptoms of heat stress or stroke, what to do and how to communicate with clients.
-See the Fraser Health’s heat page for more information.
+See Fraser Health’s heat page for more information.

 • Attend or watch seasonal preparedness webinars from Fraser Health and Vancouver Coastal Health for urban or rural communities (2024).